-Media projects range from Bartók’s String Quartet No. 4 in Woody Allen’s film Melinda and Melinda to PBS television’s Great Performances.
+The Shanghai Quartet has an extensive discography of more than 30 recordings including Chinasong: a collection of Chinese folk songs arranged by Yi-Wen Jiang.
+The complete Beethoven string quartets can be heard on the Camerata label, released in 2009.
+Media projects range from an on-screen appearance in Woody Allen’s Melinda and Melinda to PBS’s Great Performances.
 Weigang Li appeared in the documentary From Mao to Mozart: Isaac Stern in China, and the family of Nicholas Tzavaras was the subject of the film Music of the Heart.
 The quartet is the subject of a documentary film, Behind the Strings, currently in production.

+The Shanghai Quartet is grateful for a loan of four exceptional instruments from John & Arthur Beare, London, to honor the quartet’s 35th anniversary.
 The Shanghai Quartet is quartet-in-residence at Montclair State University, ensemble-in-residence with the Shanghai Symphony Orchestra, and visiting guest professors of the Shanghai Conservatory and the Central Conservatory in Beijing.